Be a savvy student - what you need to know

 Be aware of scammers

-A new flyer has been released to warn students about people approaching them offering cash, vouchers or gifts (e.g. laptops) to enrol in a course, or trying to get them to hand over personal information.
+Be aware of anyone approaching you with the offer of cash, vouchers or gifts (e.g. laptops) to enrol in a course or hand over your personal information.

 How to choose the right course for you